topshell-language/topshell/README.md

 x -> x          // a -> a
 ```

-Note: Comments start with `//` and last to the end of the line.
+Comments start with `//` and last to the end of the line.

+Strings with placeholders `\{placeholder}` are functions that take a record argument with a field for each placeholder, where every field must be naturally convertable to a string, which is enforced via the `Display` constraint.

 # Lambda functions